llaxzi/taskbot/README.md

-Bot is working on @tasksgoBot.
 Tests are hidden from public repository.